All adjuster elements

 Default: no minimum/maximum target value

 You can use these fields to set minimum and/or maximum values which the subject cannot adjust past. min/max can be single numbers to apply to all numbers in target, or numeric arrays with size = size of target.
-If you target part of a property, min/max applies only to that part.

 Example

-This would make a trial where the subject is able to adjust number of dots in a linearDotMask element.
+Here the subject is able to adjust number of dots in a linearDotMask element.
 Initial value = 500.
 Minimum value = 0.
 Adjustments are made by key press with a keyAdjuster element: left arrow = −10, right arrow = +10. space = record a response.
 Both elements end when the adjuster records a response (done adjusting).

 mask = linearDotMaskObject;